 I also recommend checking out my article on the offside rule mentioned above to understand this rule better.

 Unlike professional soccer, where substitutions are limited, at most levels of youth soccer, substitutions are unlimited.

 Teams can substitute players in and out as many times as they like.

-A significant reason for this, according to Tom Condone, the director of sport and member development for US Youth Soccer, the aim of adjusting the rules for youth soccer is to:
+According to Tom Condone, the director of sport and member development for US Youth Soccer, a significant reason for adjusting the rules for youth soccer is to: